← Back to BlogSTRCSATA

 STRC: monthly becomes semi-monthly

-On 8 June 2026, Strategy's stockholders approved an amendment to change STRC's dividend payment frequency from once a month to twice a month.
-Both common stockholders and STRC preferred holders voted in favour at Strategy's 2026 Annual Meeting.
+On 8 June 2026, Strategy's stockholders approved moving STRC from one payment a month to two.
+Both common holders and STRC preferred holders backed it at Strategy's 2026 Annual Meeting.

 • Previously: approximately $0.958 per share each month